 The conference will be structured into three panels.

-The second one aims to address the Balkan scenario from the wider perspective of EU/NATO integration, which remains the main vehicle towards the achievement of regional balance, even though the accession prospect does not seem sufficient to address all local shortcomings.
+The second one aims at addressing the Balkan scenario from the wider perspective of EU/NATO integration, which remains the main vehicle towards the achievement of a regional balance, even though the accession prospect does not seem sufficient to address all local shortcomings.

-The third will discuss the need to better coordinate common resources and efforts to address regional threats and strengthen the stability and security of the area.
+The third will discuss the need to better coordinate common resources and efforts to address regional challenges and strengthen the stability and security of the area.